nizmogr/linden_evidence/README.md

 # linden_evidence
 WIP evidence system designed to work with ![hsn-inventory](https://github.com/thelindat/hsn-inventory)

+<h2 align='center'>On hold while I'm focusing on the development of the inventory!<br>There will be a complete rework.</h1>

 Creates `Blood Splatter` when player receives damage.
 * Collecting blood will give item `evidence_blood` with the player's name as the `metadata.description`